-Budgetary Management With guidance is able to develop simple budgets Needs guidance to analyse and interpret budget information Needs guidance to manage budgets ensuring all internal processes and procedures are followed Not able to proactively respond and adapt budgetary needs in line with operational and organisational needs Needs guidance to be able to diagnose budgetary issues and take corrective action ---------------------- --- --
+Budgetary Management With guidance is able to develop simple budgets Needs guidance to analyse and interpret budget information Needs guidance to manage budgets ensuring all internal processes and procedures are followed Not able to proactively respond and adapt budgetary needs in line with operational and organisational needs Needs guidance to be able to diagnose budgetary issues and take corrective action Observation by Line Manager to be documented as part of the regular performance review: Any examples which show an ability for budgetary management should be noted (as appropriate) ---------------------- --- ---

-Finance and Commercialism - Level 2 Identifies the key commercial drivers for the organisation and delivers on these in a pragmatic and professional manner taking into consideration all pertinent factors, including that of the financial viability and valuation of projects.
+Finance and Commercialism - Level 2

+Identifies the key commercial drivers for the organisation and delivers on these in a pragmatic and professional manner taking into consideration all pertinent factors, including that of the financial viability and valuation of projects.

 Activities Tasks Indicators Strategy Development Not expected to have particular skills at strategy development Observation by Line Manager to be documented as part of the regular performance review: Any examples which show an ability for strategy development should be noted (as appropriate) Business Development and Marketing Understands the need and who in the organisation is responsible for undertaking proactive business development planning Understands the need and who in the organisation is responsible for identifying new opportunities and marketing avenues for growth and development Needs guidance to use internal networks to enhance understanding of where own work fits within that of the organisation and foster external networks to ensure a bigger picture focus With guidance able to produce marketing materials.
 With guidance able to produce the first draft of proposals for inclusion in formal tenders Insufficient experience to be able to speak in public, modifying communication styles to ensure impact on a diverse group of stakeholders.
 Understands the need for but not yet able to be involved in contract negotiations to ensure a positive outcome for all parties Observation by Line Manager to be documented as part of the regular performance review: Any examples which show an ability for business development and marketing should be noted (as appropriate)